Disney to move Hotstar content to Hulu, ESPN+ in U.S. | Sports-Games

 The Indian Premier League (IPL), which has an estimated brand value of $6.8 billion, is the richest Twenty20 league and attracts many of the best players from around the world.
 The league's fourteenth season was suspended https://reut.rs/3mQYSRz on May 4 with 31 matches left to play after several players and backroom staff tested positive for COVID-19 amid a devastating second wave of infections in India.

-The remaining matches will stream on ESPN+ in the U.S. when the IPL resumes from Sept.
+The remaining matches will stream on ESPN+ in the U.S. when the tournament resumes from Sept.
 19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)